deepglint/unicom/README.md

 }
 ```

 ## Acknowledgement

-[LLaVA-Next](https://github.com/LLaVA-VL/LLaVA-NeXT): the codebase for training VLMs.
-Thanks for their wonderful work.
+We extend our deepest gratitude to the creators and contributors of the following projects:
+1. [llava-next](https://github.com/LLaVA-VL/LLaVA-NeXT): The comprehensive codebase for training Vision-Language Models (VLMs).
-[lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval): the tool for evaluating VLMs.
+2. [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval): The robust tool for evaluating Vision-Language Models (VLMs).

+Their exceptional work has been instrumental to our research and development efforts.